(Re)Construction of Quantum Space-Time: Transcribing Hilbert Into Configuration Space: Conventions and the Necessity of Parameter Independence and, Thus, Choice

 We need to be particularly aware of the conventions involved in constructing space-time frames.
 One such convention is the frame-independent determination of the velocity of light~\cite{pet-83,peres-84} in the International System of Units (SI), which means that light cones remain unchanged.
 Alongside the assumption of bijective mappings of space-time point labels in distinct coordinate frames, this convention, preserving the quadratic distance (Minkowski metric) of zero, leads to affine Lorentzian transformations~\cite{alex1,lester}.

 These conventions formally imply and define the Lorentz transformations of the theory of special relativity.
-They are inspired by physics but lack inherent physical content themselves.
-Their physical significance arises from the preservation of the form invariance of equations of motion, such as Maxwell's equations, under Lorentz transformations that include (the conventionally defined~\cite{pet-83,peres-84} constant and frame-independent) velocity of light.
+They are inspired by physics, but lack inherent physical content themselves.
+Their physical significance arises from the preservation of the form invariance of equations of motion, such as Maxwell's equations, under Lorentz transformations that include (the conventionally defined~\cite{pet-83,peres-84} constant and frame-independent) velocity of~light.

-In regard to synchronization within inertial frames, it is essential to keep in mind that quantum measurements essentially amount to `(ir)reversible'~\cite{PhysRevA.25.2208,greenberger2,Ma22012013} clicks in some detectors.
-As long as those detections are statistically independent, we can synchronize time at different locations using radar (`round-trip', `two-way') coordinates obtained by sending a (light-in-vacuum) signal back and forth (in a zig-zag manner) between the respective locations, a procedure known as Poincar\'e-Einstein synchronization~\cite{ein-05,Einstein_1910,Jammer2006Nov,Minguzzi_2011}.
-This type of synchronization, if performed with light rays in vacuum, is consistent with the International System of Units (SI) standards.
+With regard to synchronization within inertial frames, it is essential to keep in mind that quantum measurements essentially amount to `(ir)reversible'~\cite{PhysRevA.25.2208,greenberger2,Ma22012013} clicks in some detectors.
+As long as those detections are statistically independent, we can synchronize time at different locations using radar (`round-trip', `two-way') coordinates obtained by sending a (light-in-vacuum) signal back and forth between the respective locations, a procedure known as Poincar\'e--Einstein synchronization~\cite{Poincare1900,Poincare1904,ein-05,Einstein_1910,Jammer2006Nov,Minguzzi_2011}.
+As pointed out by Poincar\'e in 1900~\cite{Poincare1900} (p.~272) (see also Poincar\'e's 1904 paper~\cite{Poincare1904} (p.~311)), suppose that two embedded observers $A$ and $B$ are positioned at different points of a moving frame, and~are unaware of their shared motion, and synchronize their clocks using light signals.
+These observers believe, or~rather assume or define, that the signals travel at the same speed in both directions.
+They conduct observations involving signals crossing from $A$ to $B$ and then, vice~versa, from~$B$ to $A$.
+Their synchronized `local', intrinsic, time can be, according to Einstein~\cite[]{ein-05} (p.~894), defined by (similar) clocks that have been adjusted such that, for~the light emission and return times $t_A$ and $t_A'$ at $A$, and the reception and emission time $t_B$ at $B$, $t_B - t_A = t_A' - t_B$.
+This type of synchronization, if~performed with light rays in vacuum, is consistent with the International System of Units (SI) standards.

-A formal expression of the statistical independence of two events, outcomes, or observables $L$ and $R$ is the fact that their joint state $\Psi_{LR}$ can be written as the product of their individual states $\Psi_{L}$ and $\Psi_{R}$, that is, $\Psi_{LR} = \Psi_{L} \Psi_{R}$.
+A formal expression of the statistical independence of two events, outcomes, or~observables, $L$ and $R$, is the fact that their joint state $\Psi_{LR}$ can be written as the product of their individual states $\Psi_{L}$ and $\Psi_{R}$; that is, $\Psi_{LR} = \Psi_{L} \Psi_{R}$.
 These states are then nonentangled and separable with respect to observables $L$ and $R$.